zrhoffman/vscode-go/Debugging-Go-code-using-VS-Code.md

 ## Remote Debugging

 To remote debug using VS Code, you must first run a headless Delve server on the target machine.
-For example:
+The below examples assume that you are in the same folder as the package you want to debug.
+If not, please refer to the [usage doc on dlv debug](https://github.com/go-delve/delve/blob/master/Documentation/usage/dlv_debug.md) command.

 ```bash
 $ dlv debug --headless --listen=:2345 --log --api-version=2